Importance of fluid inertia for the orientation of spheroids settling in turbulent flow: Discussion

 \section{Discussion}

-The analysis presented here, along with the numerical results obtained using very simplified flows, shows that the effect of convective fluid inertia on the orientation of particles settling in a flow becomes important when the parameter $R$, defined by Eq.~\eqref{eq:def_R} is $\gtrsim 1$.
+The analysis presented here, along with the numerical results obtained using very simplified flows, shows that the effect of convective fluid inertia on the orientation of particles settling in a flow becomes important when the parameter $\mathscr{R}$, defined by Eq.~\eqref{eq:def_R} is $\gtrsim 1$.
 This condition implies $(W_s/U_0)^2 \, Re_f^{\alpha} \gtrsim 1$, where $\alpha = 1$ in the laminar regime ($Re_f < 1$), and $\alpha = 1/2$ at large Reynolds numbers, when the flow is turbulent.

 For a turbulent flow this condition implies that the effect of convective fluid inertia can only be neglected when $W_s/U_0 \ll 1$.
 In this regime, the orientation distribution is essentially uniform.
-When the ratio $W_s/U_0$ becomes of order unity, our study suggests that particles tend to settle preferentially with their broad sides down.
+When the ratio $W_s/U_0$ becomes of order unity, our study suggests that a particle tends to settle preferentially broad side down (with a maximal drag orientation).
 This conclusion has been previously reached by considering the restoring torque induced by convective inertia~\citep{Klett:95}, and has also been observed in laboratory experiments \citep{Kramel}.
-The expression for $R$, given by Eq.~\eqref{eq:def_R} was derived in the limits of infinitely thin ($\beta\gg 1$) or infinitely flat ($\beta\ll 1$) particles, but our numerical results show that this parameter is also relevant for moderate values of $\beta$.
+The expression for $\mathscr{R}$ given by Eq.~\eqref{eq:def_R} was derived in the limits of infinitely thin ($\beta\gg 1$) or infinitely flat ($\beta\ll 1$) particles, but our numerical results show that this parameter is also relevant for moderate values of $\beta$.

 The present analysis was performed by keeping, in addition to the Jeffery torque, only the leading-$Re_p$ contribution of the convective fluid-inertia torque for a particle settling slowly and steadily in a fluid at rest.
 This model has been validated, to some extent, in a recent experimental work~\citep{Lopez:17}.
 This opens the possibility to understand quantitatively the orientation distribution of small non-spherical particles settling in turbulent flows~\citep{Gustavsson:19}, a question of fundamental importance in cloud physics~\citep{PruppKlett}.